 Now of course it is easy enough to say all that, to write about it in a book like this as we have just done.
 And it is necessary to do that — to attempt the kind of analysis we have here attempted.
 That is the work of theology.
 But Luther knew, and we too should realize, I think, that in the terms of this very analysis, it cannot finally reach its goal.
 That is to say, the argument of this book as a piece of theology however understandable it may be — and I hope it is that — cannot finally make you, the reader, whole.
 For as we have developed it, everything depends on this Jesus getting through to you as God’s word to and for you.
 And this, I shall contend, is the function of the concrete and actual witness of his church and its deeds, its sacraments and its preaching.
 What it takes finally, is that God’s “I love you” be spoken to you in such a way that you hear it and believe.
 What it takes finally is that you be taken by the surprise of that word.
-To fall back on our analogy once again, only the “I love you” of the actual lover can batter down the defenses of the hardened playboy and call him out of himself to life.
+To fall back on our analogy once again, only the “I love you” of the actual lover can batter down the defenses of hardened playboys and call them out of themselves to life.
 Somebody has to say it.

-For it is in the final analysis a battle.
+For it is, in the final analysis, a battle.
 We all live in our own individual ways in the house of “the strong man armed” against this invasion from without.And if occasionally the defenses are breached, we rebuild them daily.
 Only the “stronger one” can invade this house and dethrone the strong, armed one.
-And the strength of the “stronger one” is exactly that he is a concrete historical person on the cross who did his act of love to for us and can speak his “I love you” to us.
+And the strength of the “stronger one” is exactly that he is a concrete historical person on the cross who did his act of love for us and can speak his “I love you” to us.
 That, finally, is his only real advantage.
 His act, therefore, must be done again and his word spoken again in the concrete witness of the church is we are to be called to life.
-Only then can the “troy” of the disaffected will be taken.
+Only then can the “Troy” of the disaffected will be taken.